 But my silence implied agreement, making me an accessory to the crime, and emboldening evil men to act.

 To be silent makes me an unintended accessory to the crime.
-The law sees complicity in people who aide the criminal.
+The law sees complicity in people who aid the criminal.
 For example, a get-away car driver is an accessory to a robbery.
-I may not have made the racist comment, but by ignoring it, I share in the collective harm done by it.
+I may not have made the racist comment, but I share in the collective harm done by it by ignoring it.

 To be silent emboldens evil men to act.
 Who knows what evil might have been stopped by directly bringing attention to it?
 I need to call attention to corruption.
 I need to add too, not supplant, the ones who have boldly called out evil.